 Staying connected with your faith communities

 City's Chaplaincy team continues to be open and available for staff at City to talk to.
-The Chaplaincy team is sharing a daily Christian devotion, and a weekly ‘Good Questions’ talk on their Instagram page, @cityunichaplaincy, and is hoping to be able to extend this provision for other faith groups.
+Between March and May, the Chaplaincy team shared a daily Christian devotion, and a weekly ‘Good Questions’ talk on their Instagram page, @cityunichaplaincy, which is open to the public.

 Helping safely in the community

 Government advice for the public on the mental health and wellbeing aspects of coronavirus advises that helping and supporting others in the community can make you feel better, too.

 The government has provided advice on coronavirus and volunteering, including who can volunteer, ways to volunteer and other ways anyone can help.

 If you are providing voluntary services, you must follow the Government’s stay alert and safe (social distancing) guidance and information on how to help safely.

 Relaxation and mindfulness

 The mental health charity Mind recommends finding ways to relax and be creative:

 There are lots of different ways that you can relax, take notice of the present moment and use your creative side.
 These include arts and crafts, DIY, singing or listening to music, writing or meditation.